OpenInternet/saferjourno/content/chapters/chapter-4.en.md

 - Each device connected to the internet is given a unique number known as the Internet Protocol Address (IP).
 This number is allocated by your internet service provider, the company that provides you with your internet.
 The IP address contains information about the device connected, including its location.
 - Website owners are able to see what IP addresses are visiting their website.
 This could be a problem for journalists who might not want the website owner to know that they have been looking at information on their site.
 If a journalist is looking to hide their IP address from a website then they should use a Virtual Private Network (VPN) For more information on VPNs see the section below.
 - When you visit a website you should ensure that the site is encrypted.
 You can check this by looking for the padlock image in the far left of the browser bar as well as ensuring that the site address says https.
 When a site is encrypted ISPs and others are unable to see your activity on the page.
 For example, they can see you are connected to an email provider but they will not be able to read your emails.
-- Encourage journalists to install an ad blocker to protect against malware.
-This will help protect against being infected with malware.
+- Encourage journalists to install a reputable ad blocker like uBlock Origin to protect against malware.
 For more information on malware see chapter three.
 This may not be an option for them if they are working in a newsroom where ad blockers are not permitted.
 - Suggest installing [Privacy Badger](https://privacybadger.org/) to block websites and advertisers from tracking journalists online.
 - Avoid using public computers, including at press events.
 These computers may be infected with malware or spyware.
 - Journalists should do research on their computers, not on their phones.
 Not only is it easier to be more aware of possible phishing attempts, if their device becomes infected the attacker will not gain access to personal data that may be stored on their phone.